Tbrennan6/IcelandicNow/blog/2024-09-25_ten-beginner-mistakes.md

 Example 2: Viltu sjá?

 ## 9. Capitalizing days and languages
 This one is straightforward.
 In English, days of the week and languages are always capitalized.
-In Icelandic, they are only capitalized if they are the first word of a sentence,just like with any other word.
+In Icelandic, they are capitalized only if they are the first word of a sentence, just like any other word.

 <font color="red">
 Example 1: Ég er að læra **Í**slensku.\